When I inspect your brakes there are a number of things I look at besides just the thickness of the brake lining.

 Some shops recommend caliper overhaul or replacement at every brake job .
-We don’t.
-We recommend calipers only when we see an obvious problem or we know of known problems with that particular vehicle brake caliper.
-Like the rear of a Chevy S series truck for example.
+I don’t.
+I recommend calipers only when I see an obvious problem or I know of known problems with that particular vehicle brake caliper.
+Like the rear of a Chevy S-series truck for example.
 They almost always have problems if you don’t replace them.

 Rear Brakes – Drum Type

-We have a strict policy of always replacing the rear brake hydraulic wheel cylinders when we replace brake shoes due to the high probability of a wheel cylinder failure shortly after the reline if we don’t.
-See video for explanation of why.
-This is a very good example of what happens after you’ve had one of those $89 brake jobs you see advertised in the paper from time to time.
+I have a strict policy of always replacing the rear brake hydraulic wheel cylinders when we replace brake shoes due to the high probability of a wheel cylinder failure shortly after the reline if I don’t.

 Call 334-9757 for an appointment.